-- All materials must be sent to and received by WSC no later than Dec.
-1 for application consideration for the following academic year.
+- All materials must be sent to and received by WSC by Dec.
+1, 2020, for application consideration for the 2021-22 school year.

 We are looking for well-rounded students who are dedicated to the law profession and have demonstrated commitment to the rural areas of Nebraska.
 These students should be willing to work hard and have demonstrated they have the intellectual ability to complete the rigorous academic programs of WSC and the Nebraska College of Law.

 Numerous factors are always a part of the selection process; however, special emphasis is placed on: